-The Hebrew word translated in the KJV as "color" is ayin (Strong's Concordance #H5869), meaning "an eye" either figuratively or literally.
+The Hebrew word translated in the KJV as "colors" (or its singular) is ayin (Strong's Concordance #H5869), meaning "an eye" either figuratively or literally.
 According to the 1913 Jewish Encyclopedia and several Bible commentaries, ancient Hebrew had no specific term to describe the property of light we call colors.

-The ancient Israelites certainly knew what colors were as they saw them in Babylonian artwork (see Ezekiel 23:14) and what they neighbors did (Judges 8:26).
-Scholarship has yet to offer a definitive answer as to the reason why the Hebrew language was deficient in this manner.
+The ancient Israelites certainly knew what colors were as they saw them in Babylonian artwork (see Ezekiel 23:14).
+They also were aware of the art of their neighbors (Judges 8:26).
+Scholarship has yet to offer a definitive answer as to the reason why the Hebrew language was deficient in its description and meaning of colors.

 Although the KJV lists various colors (bay, black, blue, brown, crimson, green, grey, hoar, purple, red, scarlet, sorrel, vermilion, white, and yellow), a precise translation of the underlying original language word(s) is difficult.
 The symbolic meaning of several of them, however, can be gleaned based on where and how they are used in Scripture.